mattsnippets1/minimal-mistakes/_portfolio/01-balance.md

 - Save-load system serializing world, player and inventory state into a file
 - Firing with auto-aim

-The assets are either freely available or from the asset store.
+The assets are either freely available or have been purchased from the asset store.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/cydZWDkCZdM?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 {% include gallery %}